pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/component/component_communication/_index.md

   Not available
 {{< /tabsection >}}

 #### b.
-Get a specific service object
+Get a specific controller object
 The Reference object also allows us to work with several versions of a component.
-For example, in our Reference object, we have defined two versions of the service.
+For example, in our Reference object, we have defined two versions of the controller.
 Therefore, if we want to choose version 2.0, we just need to create a reference to it.
 The example below shows how to do this.

 {{< tabsection >}}